GenesisFR/HowToBecomeGoodAtShooters/README.md

 - their legs have a 90% damage reduction
 - the Survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
 - explosive damage and disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) bypasses their armor plating and does damage directly to their health
-- critical hit damage and headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor
+- critical hit damage and Headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor
 - Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor
 - Pestilence ticks bypasses their armor
 - using a Demolisher Firefly while they're disrupted bypasses their armor